Junior Eurovision stars that have leaped into the Eurovision Song Contest

 Michele Perniola and Anita Simoncini

-Michele Perniola and Anita Simoncini - ‘Chain of Lights’ (16th in the semi final ESC 2015 - San Marino)
+Michele Perniola and Anita Simoncini - ‘Chain of Lights’ (16th in the semi-final Eurovision 2015 - San Marino)

 The following year San Marino sent the all girl group The Peppermints with their powerful pop song ‘Breaking My Heart’.
 Anita from the group, the one wearing the red skirt in their performance, was the first Sammarinese singer to represent San Marino, as all the other members of the group were from Italian decent.